odenix/mxpack/README.md

 # minipack

-A modern, small, and performant implementation of the [MessagePack](https://msgpack.org/) serialization format for Java 17 and higher.
+A modern, small, and efficient implementation of the [MessagePack](https://msgpack.org/) serialization format for Java 17 and higher.

 Maven repository: TODO